JamesWonder0/JamesWonder0.github.io/three-color-problem.md

 ---
-layout: default
+layout: page
 title: The Third Function Color
-description: Async languages already have two function colors.
-But they really should have three.
 permalink: /three-color-problem.html
 ---

+# The Third Function Color
+*Async languages already have two function colors.
+But they really should have three.*

 I recently ran across this article about problems using Rust async: [We Deleted Tokio and Saved \$127K: Our Rust Migration Story \|